In the Kitch

 • tortilla chips

-• roasted vegetables like fingerling potatoes and broccoli
+• roasted or grilled vegetables like these Spanish grilled vegetables, fingerling potatoes or broccoli (try grilled broccolini too)

 • chunks of artisan bread